joelhawksley/identity/components/slides.md

 <% end %>
 ```

-^ What might it look like to test the partial?
+^ What might it look like to test our view?

 ^ S In each case, we're doing three things: